Caroline-Legrand/disaggMRC/README.md

 # disaggMRC

-The disaggMRC package provides R scripts for fitting a stochastic weather generator and generating sub-daily precipitation time series scenarios.
+The disaggMRC package provides R routines for fitting a stochastic weather generator and generating sub-daily precipitation time series scenarios.
+This manual consists of two parts, which can be run independently of each other.

-First, the parameter estimation of the 4 MRC models A, A+, B and B+ presented by Maloku et al., 2023 is provided.
-The data set used for the parameter estimation is a 10-minute resolution precipitation data set observed at a station in Switzerland.
-An example of disaggregation by the 4 MRC models of the corresponding quasi-daily (1280 minutes) observed precipitation time series at the target resolution of 40 minutes is provided.
+In the first part, we estimate the parameters of the 4 MRC models A, A+, B and B+ presented by Maloku et al., 2023, generate sub-daily precipitation time series scenarios and evaluate the 4 models by calculating precipitation statistics.

-Next, an example of the generation of 5 precipitation time series scenarios with a duration of 100 years and a time step of 30 minutes is provided.
-The stochastic weather generator is made up of the GWEX model (Evin et al., 2018), which generates daily time series scenarios, and the MRC disaggregation model B+.
-The data set used to fit the models is an hourly dataset of mean areal precipitation observed in Switzerland.
+In the second part, we provide an example of the generation of long precipitation time series scenarios at sub-daily resolution.
+The stochastic weather generator is composed of the GWEX model (Evin et al., 2018), which generates daily precipitation time series scenarios, and the MRC disaggregation model B+.

-## Installation
+## 0. Installation

 Clear the entire workspace